 “Patagonia or Ben & Jerry’s – they have a history of action,” said Jenn.
 “So when they do communicate something that they care about it is very authentic.”

 Some brands might be cautious to start because of some of the negative examples they’ve seen.
-What happens if they appear performative but do actually mean it?
+What happens if they appear performative but do they actually mean it?

 After the George Floyd murder, Nike ran anti-racism ads that said “Don’t do it,” a play on its usual “Just do it.”
-In addition, Nike also discussed other steps related to the issue – like hiring for diversity, donations and internal communications.
+In addition, Nike also discussed other steps related to the issue – like hiring for diversity, donations, and internal communications.

 “It wasn’t just a marketing campaign,” Jenn said.
 “It’s got to be more than that.”

 “Even if your intentions are good, it’s important that you don’t offend anyone,” Gilad said.
 “And the only way to do that is by having a diverse team of people at the company making those decisions.”

 Diverse teams can bring their viewpoints to collaborations.
 Teammates can then share their feedback and ideas based on their experiences.